SMSpp-Project/tools/README.md

 basic ones.
 The input netCDF file may be either a Block file or a problem file, of which only the Block is used, the configuration always coming from `-B` and `-S`.
-The default configuration solves the UCBlock with HiGHSMILPSolver; `-B InnerBCfg.txt` chooses the formulation of the units and of the network, which is needed, e.g., by the instances whose objective contains a PolyhedralFunction.
-Once installed, `ucblock_solver` also installs an example instance under `share/SMS++_tools/ucblock_solver/examples` and a man page.
+The default configuration solves the UCBlock with HiGHSMILPSolver, and its `InnerBCfg.txt` chooses the formulation of the units and of the network, which is needed, e.g., by the instances whose objective contains a PolyhedralFunction; `-B ''` keeps the formulation of the file.

 ### TwoStageStochasticBlock solver